psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = Is this plugin compatible with other Wordpress cache plugins? =

 When using NPP alongside other WordPress caching plugins, It's important to disable page caching in the other plugins to avoid conflicts and redundancy.
 These plugins can still be used for frontend optimizations.
-Here's how:

-== To prevent conflicts, configure other caching plugins correctly: ==

-1. **Disable the Page Caching Feature**
-   Turn off the page caching option in any caching plugin you're using (e.g., WP Rocket, W3 Total Cache, LiteSpeed Cache).

-2. **Keep Other Frontend Optimization Features Active**
-   - **CSS/JS Optimization**: Minify and combine stylesheets and scripts.
-   - **Lazy Loading**: Improve page load speed by loading images and videos only when needed.
-   - **Database Cleanup**: Optimize your WordPress database to reduce bloat.
-   - **CDN Integration**: Seamlessly deliver static files from a content delivery network.

 By using NPP for server-side page caching and other plugins solely for frontend optimizations, you ensure a streamlined, high-performance system without redundant caching layers and conflicts.

+Turn off the page caching option in any caching plugin you're using.
+Keep other frontend optimization features active.

+CSS/JS Optimization
+Lazy Loading
+Database Cleanup
+CDN Integration

 = How do I configure the plugin settings? =